Kryston Non Slip Loop Knot

 - Tie an overhand knot about six inches from the end of the line, crossing the tag end over the standing and then out the loop just created.
 Leave the loop open .

 - Feed the tag end of the line through the hook eye and back through the loop from behind (opposite the side of the line it exited) and then repeat, for a total of two times through the loop.
 You now have a box shaped closed loop behind the loop that holds the fly or lure.

 - By pulling on the standing line you can adjust the "box" to be very small, but still not fully tightened down.

 - Next adjust the size of the non slip loop you desire in front of the fly or lure by holding the top part of the box and gently pulling on the tag end to move the box closer to the hook eye.

 - When the desired loop size is obtained, wet the knot and pull both the tag and the standing lines while holding the fly or lure to tightened the knot down.
 Then pull on just the standing line.

 - Finish the knot by tying a half hitch (overhand knot) with the tag end around the standing line, wet it and pull tight.
+This added step is of questionable benefit and we often omit it when in a hurry with no adverse effect having been observed.
 Trim tag close to the knot.